+Start work early.

 This assignment focuses on hashing, described in Chapter 20 of the textbook.
-Please refer to the previous assignments for important instructions on the allowable use of resources and the requirements for electronic submission.
-Ask for clarifications if needed.
+You should submit (1) a hardcopy of this assignment with your answers filled in neatly and (2) a well-packaged electronic submission with your answers to the programming components (as in previous assignments).

-- 1. (1 pt.)
-Write your name in the space provided above. - 2.
-(1 pt.)
-Package your solutions to the programming questions as in previous assignments.
-Submit your work via http://cs.umaine.edu/~chaw/u/.
-After submitting your work, complete the following: File name: \\\\\\ Size, in bytes: \\\\\\ MD5 checksum: \\\\\\\ Timestamp: - 3.
-(6 pts.)
+1. (1 pt.)
+Write your name in the space provided above.

+2. (1 pt.)
+Package an and submit your solutions to the programming g questions as described

+above and in class s.
+After submitting your work, complete the following:

+File name: Size, in byte es:

+MD5 checksum:

+Timestamp:

+3. (6 pts.)
 Compare search trees and hashing as data structures for collections of keys by naming (1) three operations that are supported by both and (2) three operations that are supported by search trees, but not by hashing.